peterbedorjr/docsify-algolia-search-plugin/README.md

 - `resultsSet`
   - `results` - the results array
   - `response` - the entire response returned from the algolia client
+  - `noData` - The text set if no results are returned
   - `options` - the configuration options object

+For more details custom templates, refer to the [default functions](src/render.js).

 ## Methods